pd4d10/lottiefy/README.md

 ## Motivation

 [Lottie](http://airbnb.io/lottie/) is a solution to transform Adobe After Effects animations directly to code.
 It already has web, Android and iOS renderers.
 But Sometimes we need more control.
-For example, developers may want to render Lottie to other engines like Cocos2d-x and PixiJS. [lottie-renderer](https://github.com/pd4d10/lottie-renderer) comes to rescue in these cases.
+For example, developers may want to render Lottie to other engines, like Cocos2d-x and PixiJS.
+With [lottie-renderer](https://github.com/pd4d10/lottie-renderer), you can customize your own renderer in these cases.

-**Notice**: It hasn't reached 1.x, and may cause breaking changes in future.
+**Notice**: It is 0.x currently, and may have breaking changes in future.
 Please submit an issue if something went wrong.

 ## Use cases